St Luke's Hospital, Singapore: History of St Luke's Hospital

 The construction of the hospital was completed in 1996, costing a total of $12.5 million, of which $8.7 million was provided by the government.
-St Luke's hospital started its Day Rehabilitation program on 15 April 1996.
-The official opening ceremony of St Luke's Hospital was held on 18 October 1996.
+St. Luke's Hospital started its day rehabilitation program on 15 April 1996.
+The official opening ceremony of St. Luke's Hospital was held on 18 October 1996.
 The Guest of Honor was Dr. Aline Wong, Senior Minister of State for Health and Education.
-Mr. S. Dhanabalan, the hospital's Honorary Advisor, unveiled the commemorative and dedication plaques.
+Mr. S. Dhanabalan, the hospital's honorary advisor, unveiled the commemorative and dedication plaques.

-St Luke's Hospital started out with five patient wards with a total capacity of 151 beds. two more wards were added in May 1997, bringing the total capacity to 206 beds.
-Further upgrading works were planned to increase the hospital's capacity to meet the rising demand for elderly care services.
+St. Luke's Hospital started with five patient wards with a total capacity of 151 beds.
+Two more wards were added in May 1997, bringing the total capacity to 206 beds.
+Further work was planned to increase the hospital's capacity to meet the rising demand for elderly care services.
 In 1998, the 8th and final ward was opened, bringing the number of beds to 223 at full capacity.

-In September 2000, Architect 1990 and Incorporated Builders were appointed as architect and main contractor respectively by the Board for a building expansion project at a cost of $1.5 million.
-With the introduction of MOH's Framework for Integrated Health Services for the elderly on 12 May 2000, the role of St Luke's Hospital was expanded and upgraded to take in more ill patients from acute hospitals.
-In this framework, St Luke's Hospital was classified as an approved provider of community hospital services.
+In September 2000, Architect 1990 and Incorporated Builders were appointed as architects and main contractors, respectively, by the Board for a building expansion project at a cost of $1.5 million.
+With the introduction of MOH's Framework for Integrated Health Services for the Elderly on 12 May 2000, the role of St Luke's Hospital was expanded and upgraded to take in more ill patients from acute hospitals.
+In this framework, St. Luke's Hospital was classified as an approved provider of community hospital services.
 The framework grouped elderly care services into 3 zones, linking up the acute hospitals with the community hospitals in the respective zones.
-St Luke's Hospital was linked up with the geriatric department in Alexandra hospital, resulting in a higher volume of patients transferred from the acute hospitals.
-To meet the increase in demand, the existing in-patient gymnasium was expanded and 2 more rooms were added to the day rehabilitation center.
+St. Luke's Hospital was linked up with the geriatric department in Alexandra Hospital, resulting in a higher volume of patients transferred from the acute hospitals.
+To meet the increase in demand, the existing inpatient gymnasium was expanded, and 2 more rooms were added to the day rehabilitation center.
 Also, a medical records office was added on the third floor.
 This building expansion project was completed in the middle of 2001.